nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 If you are not after specific features, you can rest easy knowing most of the best features are included in any Logos package.
 You can explore all Logos features [here](https://partner.logosbible.com/click.track?CID=432198&AFID=467957&nonencodedurl=467957=https://www.logos.com/features).

-## Which Base Package Should You Buy?
+## Which Logos Package Should I Buy?

 Ultimately, there are two questions you need to answer: